Not as bad as I’d expected, based on warnings. Though, I won’t be sorry to leave tomorrow, when I head off to Kalimantan Timur (southeastern Borneo).

 I’m in Indonesia.
 Here I am, in the capital city of Indonesia.
 Life is so different here, but it’s not so different.

 I hopped off at my stop.
 The lane to the B&B is marked by a huge, sprawling pile of sad, hacked-open and emptied coconuts.
 Coconut is eaten as part of breaking the fast each day during Ramadhan, and each day I see a mountain of round & proud coconuts reduced to a dry, browning rubble of shells.
 The ground smelled of fermented coconut juice.

 Have been feeling a bit homesick and lonely lately.
-It seems to be harder in the big cities, where I usually am alone – it feels strange to be alone in such a mass of humanity.
+It seems to be harder in the big cities, where I often am alone on research trips, as I generally only meet up with my field teams closer to our research sites – it feels strange to be alone in such a mass of humanity.
 But often, when I find the loneliness getting to be too much, a kind spirit comes into my life, if only for a moment.

 The taxi driver who gave me a free Bahasa Indonesia lesson as we waited in traffic.
 Another taxi driver who apologetically stopped to run into a convenience store so he could buy a drink after fasting all day, and then bought me a box of juice.
 The nice young men who shyly and politely took my poorly-placed food orders at the stalls near the B&B and who were wonderful examples of smiles and laughs transcending language barriers.
 The friendly couple who talked to me over dinner after amusedly watching one such food-ordering-transaction.
 The B&B watchman who gleefully recites sing-song basic Bahasa Indonesia greetings with me whenever I see him.